 Shifting care management for patients with chronic conditions from hospital to home may alleviate workload.
 By supporting chronically ill patients with connected devices, remote monitoring and customized clinical pathways to detect deterioration, care providers can intervene earlier, reduce costs and reduce readmissions.
 This can keep chronic oncology, cardiology and pulmonary patients out of the hospital during subsequent phases of treatment.
 All too often, patients with chronic conditions are not well managed.
 A study found that up to 71% of moderate-to-severe COPD patients from a Medicare population did not receive maintenance pharmacotherapy.19 Not surprisingly, patients whose COPD is unstable (frequent or severe exacerbations, faster decline in pulmonary function) can be more challenging and costly to manage, and they often end up back in the hospital.20

 Philips Integrated COPD Care Initiative can help better manage the care of patients with COPD.
-In fact, this initiative resulted in an 80% reduction in acute 30-day readmissions and a >70% reduction in total all-cause acute care events by initiative end – driving a savings to the hospital of $1.3 million and $4.4 million, respectively.21 For veterans, who have an increased prevalence of COPD, these types of connected solutions can be a lifeline.22
+In fact, this initiative resulted in an 80% reduction in acute 30-day readmissions and a >70% reduction in total all-cause acute care events by initiative end – driving a savings to the hospital of $1.3 million and $4.4 million, respectively.21 For veterans, or the elderly, who have an increased prevalence of COPD, these types of connected solutions can be a lifeline.
+22-23

 Remote care management is beneficial to health systems during pandemics, when staff is shorthanded and reintroducing patients with comorbidities into a hospital could worsen health outcomes.
 From a centralized and remote vantage point, care providers can triage patients by using automated acuity, guideline-based scores and predictive analytics.
 Care providers can even connect with patients using two-way live video, providing insight into patients’ living environments for more accurate assessment.

-It has been observed that approximately 18% of veterans (more than 1 million people) have obstructive sleep apnea.
+More than 22 million Americans and 18% or more than 1 million veterans have obstructive sleep apnea.
 While these veterans need treatment, a recent assessment concluded that most VA sleep programs are understaffed and have lengthy wait times for appointments.
 Philips structured a patient adherence management solution to help patients stay with therapy.
 This solution utilizes telemonitoring of therapy device adherence data and a call center with sleep coaches and respiratory therapists.
-PAP adherence at 3 months improved by 25% using cloud-based sleep coaches versus standard care.23
+PAP adherence at 3 months improved by 25% using cloud-based sleep coaches versus standard care.24

 Advising colleagues from afar